Graph sub-sampling for divide-and-conquer algorithms in large networks: Theoretical Results

+The proof carefully computes the expected number of cores nodes that are sampled in each sub-graph.
+For RN, the number of core nodes sampled is exactly hyper-geometric distributed, meaning the result is non-asymptotic and does not require any assumptions on $q$.
+For DN and RE on the other hand, we are forced to rely on the node's expected degree, leading to the asymptotic result.
+The assumption $q_n=o(1)$ is needed to ensure that the probability of sampling the same node twice is negligible.
+It also ensures that there exists some $N$ such that for all $n\geq N$, $q_n\tfrac{p_{12}}{p_{22}}<1$ such that the expectation is always positive.
+Assuming $q_n=o(1)$ is reasonable as otherwise the number of nodes in the sub-sample would grow linearly with $n$.
+Given this assumption, the sub-sample size can still grow with $n$ but it must be sub-linear.

-In \eqref{eq:cp_theory}, we see the general result for the average number of core nodes that are not sampled in a given sub-graph.
-As expected, as size of the sub-graphs increases ($q$), this term decreases.
-Moreover, this expression depends on $k/n=\alpha_n$.
+In both \eqref{eq:cp_theory_rn} and \eqref{eq:cp_theory_dn}, as size of the sub-graphs increases ($q_n$), this term decreases.
+Moreover, this expression depends on $\alpha_n=k/n$.
 Assuming that the periphery dominates the core, this entire term will go to zero regardless of the sampling scheme which theoretically validates our decision to divide the core estimates by $B$.
 Of course, the sub-sampling routine will still affect the performance for finite $n$.

-In Table \ref{tab:theory} we present the form of the expression in \eqref{eq:cp_theory} for five of the seven routines from Section \ref{sec:sub}.
-From \eqref{eq:cp_theory}, the overall error is smaller when $\xi_n^{(\mathcal S)}$ is larger so large values of $\xi_n^{(S)}$ are to be preferred.
-BFS and DFS are difficult to analyze so these are omitted, and RW has a complicated expression that we relegate to the Supplemental Materials.
-For the other sub-sampling schemes, we first notice that DN and RE yield identical expressions.
-This means that these sampling schemes are equivalent in terms of the number of core nodes that are expected to sample in each sub-graph when the network is generated from a CP-SBM.
-This does not mean that they will perform identically as the sub-sampling scheme affects the topology of the sub-graph $S$ which may affect the first term in \eqref{eq:theo_cp}.
-Next, the exact expressions for $\xi_n^{(\mathcal S)}$ are a bit cumbersome, so it is helpful to look at the asymptotic expression.
-Indeed, for DN and RE, this becomes $p_{12}/p_{22}$, the ratio of the core-periphery edge probability to the periphery-periphery edge probability.
-In a CP-SBM, we have $p_{12}>p_{22}$ so $p_{12}/p_{22}>1$.
-This means that DN and RE have a uniformly smaller expected error than RN.
+It is also noteworthy that DN and RE yield identical expressions.
+This means these sampling schemes are equivalent in terms of the number of core nodes that are expected to be sampled in each sub-graph when the network is generated from a CP-SBM.
+This does not ensure that they will perform identically as the sub-sampling scheme affects the topology of the sub-graph $ S$ which may affect the first term in \eqref{eq:theo_cp}.
+Moreover, in a CP-SBM we have $p_{12}>p_{22}\implies p_{12}/p_{22}>1$, meaning that DN and RE have a uniformly smaller expected error than RN.
 Additionally, as the strength of the CP structure of the network increases, the error will decrease because $p_{12}/p_{22}$ increases.
 In other words, we expect a lower error rate if the network exhibits a stronger CP structure.
-Finally, for the asymptotic results of RNN, $p_{12}/(\alpha_np_{12}+p_{22}<p_{12}<p_{22}$.
-Thus, DN and RE are expected to have a lower error than that of RNN.
-Moreover, if $(1-\alpha_n)p_{12} < p_{22}$, then RNN is also expected to have a worse error rate than that of RN.